duprej/ccclauncher/readme.md

 ----------------------------------------------------------------
 All CCC modules are located in /opt directory by default.

-Check you have Perl & CPAN :
+Check you have Perl & CPAN:

 ```console
 perl -v